The-Frontier/FrontierObsidian/content/FIC/FIC Mining Doctrine.md

 ## Profit Sharing
 In the spirit of teamwork, the Frontier institutes an "all-for-all" profit sharing system.
 Each and every mineral mined in the participation of a Frontier Mining Event should be recorded in Regolith and the profits are distributed to all participants in the event.
 #### Shares System
+All participating members are assigned 4 shares of the profits from mining activities.
+Owners of Active Moles are afforded an additional share to offset fuel/module replacement costs.
+See [[#Fleet Composition]] for more information about Active Moles.
+* for internal events ONLY: Team Leaders officially qualified in regolith and SRS receive an additional share as well
+#### Receiving Payment
+Refinement activites can take some time, up two 4 days.
+Payment status is recorded in Regolith and you should be able to check receipt of payment at any time.
+Make sure that your Regolith name is an exact match to your in-game name.

+Members that want immediate
 ## Fleet Composition